carafelix/qubic/README.md

 - run ```npm run tests```

 ### Disclaimers
-- Urges a code refactor
+- Urges a code refactor:
+    - GUI split into single responsability objects
+    - Make Game and Players objects independant of each other
 - I want to eventually re-take this project back and implement a second more optimal algorithm.
 - project on stand-by until further notice